 In January 2020, BaSIS organises a 3-week programme for students from Leiden University and Tharaka University College (TUC)/Chuka University, Kenya, to gain on-the-ground experience in conducting linguistic fieldwork.
-Up to 16 students in total from the two institutes will receive training from Leiden/TUC instructors in linguistic fieldwork methodology (including recording techniques and database tools) as well as classes on information structure and the local linguistic environment of Kenya, a country where around 40 indigenous languages are spoken.
+Six students from Leiden and seven from Chuka and TUC will receive training from Leiden/TUC instructors in linguistic fieldwork methodology (including recording techniques and database tools) as well as classes on information structure and the local linguistic environment of Kenya, a country where around 40 indigenous languages are spoken.
 Then, in the second and third weeks of the programme, students are free to conduct their own linguistics research projects on a topic of their choice, with guidance from the instructors.